Often people ask what my favourite destination was in our sailboat travels! After twenty-five years, I still never vacillate....

-We were ready to stop traveling for awhile, and Wrangell had the right feel, so we spent a week securing moorage and jobs.
+We were ready to stop traveling and sailing Alaska for awhile, and Wrangell had the right feel, so we spent a week securing moorage and jobs.
 Tom got hired at the boat yard, and I eventually found employment at the mill.

-The beautiful weather we had experienced since our arrival in S.E. quickly passed, and the monsoons of October began.
+The beautiful weather we had experienced since sailing Alaska and our arrival in S.E. quickly passed, and the monsoons of October began.
 We had always believed that the Oregon Coast was the rainiest place in the world until we saw the rains of Wrangell.

 Overnight large skiffs in the harbor filled and sank.
 We walked the docks and saw the bows sticking up, held secure only by strained mooring lines.
 It was incredible, and still it rained.